-We must consciously work with our culture to make sure that it is inclusive and promotes diversity.
-This includes tangible initiatives, adapted to local circumstances that are recognized to address diversity relating to gender and cultural background.
+We must consciously work with our Company culture to make sure that it is inclusive and promotes diversity.
+This includes tangible initiatives, that are recognized to address diversity relating to gender and cultural background.
 We will follow all applicable laws related to discrimination and the protection of minorities.
 We must look for and react forcefully to any indications of discrimination, including with regard to salary.
-We must work to make sure we find the best candidates, and that also means that in external recruitments we shall always seek out diversity in the candidate pool.
+We must also work to make sure we find the best candidates, and that also means that in external recruitments we shall always seek out diversity in the candidate pool.

-1) Defined as participants in the Company’s LTI program.
+1) Defined as participants in the Company’s Long Term Incentive (LTI) program.

 1) Swedish Match AB, including employee representatives.

 1) The figure for total number of employees represents figures at December 31.
-Due to differences in methodologies, this figure does not correspond to the figure for average number of employees in Note 6 Personnel, in the annual report for 2017.
+Due to differences in methodologies, this figure does not correspond to the figure for average number of employees.

 2) Including temporary employees.